Skip to Content

 Lunch at Le Chat Bossu at Marché d'Aligre in Paris

-The restaurant was busy with no tables free but by now we’d adopted the Parisian attitude to food – if it’s full it must be good and we were prepared to wait, sitting at the zinc bar with a coffee.
-Once we were seated at a tiny table with our backs against a large mirror wall, Guy ordered the Plat de Jour which was a dish of rabbit and vegetables while I decided to try the Steak Tartare that David had recommended.
+Guy ordered the Plat de Jour which was a dish of rabbit and vegetables while I decided to try the Steak Tartare that David had recommended.
 The waitress looked at me quizzically and asked “You know what it is Madame?”
 While many might find the idea of raw meat rather unpleasant, I enjoyed this dish of raw chopped steak with the texture of smoked salmon, flavoured with mustard, ketchup, tabasco, capers, salt and pepper.
 Our lunch of two dishes plus a couple of drinks and coffees was €33.50, quite a bargain for Paris.

-If you’d like to visit Marche d’Aligre
+If You’d Like to Visit Marche d’Aligre

-Marche d’Aligre is open daily Tuesday-Saturday 8am-1pm and 4pm-7.30pm.
-On Sunday the market is open only until 1pm and it’s closed Monday.
-The food shops and stalls in the covered market keep normal shop hours.
-Nearest Metro: Ledru Rollin Our tour of Marche d’Aligre was provided by Viator.com who offer sightseeing tours and activities worldwide with knowledgeable local guides.
 Viator have many different food themed and other tours in Paris and you can book the same Walking tour of Marche d’Aligre here.
 The cost at time of writing was around £51 per person for a 2 hour tour (although David spend more like 3 hours with us as I was taking so many photos) which I thought was excellent value.
 The maximum group size is 8 people and we were the only people on that day, so we were lucky to get a personal tour.
 Thanks to Viator who provided a complimentary tour for Heather and Guy.

-Visitor Information for your weekend in Paris
+Visitor Information for Your Weekend in Paris

-Flights: Heather and Guy flew with Air France from Bristol to Paris – thanks to Air France for providing Heather’s flight.
+Heather and Guy flew with Air France from Bristol to Paris – thanks to Air France for providing Heather’s flight.
 There are several flights per day with Air France to Paris Charles de Gaulle Airport from London Heathrow and other regional airports.

 Our hotel room with a view – Review of Hotel Pullman Paris Montparnasse with video